corpsecouch/corpsecouch.github.io/src/portfolio/projects/amazon/amazon-personalization/index.md

 - Communicating up and out

 ### Identifying the need
 The problem presented itself naturally.
-As I launched the Alexa Profile, Alexa Presence, Alexa Authentication, and Alexa Authorization platform products, I noticed the teams implemented those products had the same issues and same questions.
+As I launched the Alexa Profile, Alexa Presence, Alexa Authentication, and Alexa Authorization platform products, I noticed the teams implementing those products had the same issues and same questions.
 It was clear that the overally quality of customer experiences and the success of the the Alexa Identity platform needed something more than one-off partnerships with various Alexa teams.
 I began drafting and sharing documents, and forming working groups that attempted to solve this problem.

 ![Looking ahead to work backwards, one of the activities of the working groups](/portfolio/amazon-personalization/working-group.jpeg)

 ### Defining the content
 By far the most intense and divisive part of writing guidelines is determinging the what, how, and why of every piece of content.
-Because of the Amazon document-driven culture, most of this came out of my document reviews.
-Because I was on the Alexa Identity team, I had an entire team with deep knowledge and relationships that I leveraged to gather more information, clarify the problems, and effectively address them.
+Because of the Amazon document-driven culture, most of this came out through my document reviews.
+Because I was on the Alexa Identity team, I had an entire team with deep knowledge and relationships that I leveraged to gather more information, clarify the problems, and effectively address open questions.

 ![Lots of feedback requires lots of versions and revisions](/portfolio/amazon-personalization/files.png)